-- 217.226.
-The compliance location specified in condition 216225 may be changed if the Council, following receipt of a report from the consent holder, certifies that a proposed alternative location is equally or more suitable for the purpose of measuring Northport's stormwater discharge quality. - 218-227.
-The quality of stormwater discharged from the canal and pond-based stormwater system at the pumps must meet the following: - (a) A pH within the range of 6.5 to 9.0; - (b) A total suspended solids median concentration not greater than 50 grams per cubic metre and a 95 percentile concentration not greater than 100 grams per cubic metre. - 219-228.
-The operational port area must, as far as practicable, be maintained free of accumulation of wood debris and other organic product such that it is limited in its ability to be conveyed to the stormwater drains and cause objectionable odours beyond the site boundary. - 220-229.
-The consent holder must undertake the following measures to minimise adverse effects associated with operational stormwater discharges: - (a) Removal of bark and wood debris. - (b) Routine sweeping of the operational port area. - (c) Dust suppression measures. - (d) Regular cleaning of catchpits. - 221.-230.
-Sediment collected from the maintenance of the stormwater system, including internal drains and any debris traps, must be disposed of at a site that is authorised to accept such wastes.
+- (b)(c) A total suspended solids median concentration not greater than 50 grams per cubic metre and a 95 percentile concentration not greater than 100 grams per cubic metre. - 228.243.
+The operational port area must, as far as practicable, be maintained free of accumulation of wood debris and other organic product such that it is limited in its ability to be conveyed to the stormwater drains and cause objectionable odours beyond the site boundary. - 229.244.
+The consent holder must undertake the following measures to minimise adverse effects associated with operational stormwater discharges: - (a) Removal of bark and wood debris. - (b) Routine sweeping of the operational port area. - (c) Dust suppression measures. - (d) Regular cleaning of catchpits. - 230.245.
+Sediment and sludge collected from the maintenance of the stormwater system, including internal drains and any debris traps, must be disposed of at a site or facility that is authorised to accept the level of contaminants in the such waste materials.